mason12504/forge-1.21-51.0.33-mdk/README.txt

--Screen -> TerminalScreen Holds the terminal Screen class which includes most of the code for the Terminal -Widget-> TextAreaWidget Holds all the code for everything text related -codingmod class holds all the main calls and registers for the mod -Main -> Recources -> has all of our custom mod image data INSERT BOOK CODE LOCATION
+-Screen -> TerminalScreen Holds the terminal Screen class which includes most of the code for the Terminal -Widget-> TextAreaWidget Holds all the code for everything text related -codingmod class holds all the main calls and registers for the mod -Main -> Resources -> has all of our custom mod image data INSERT BOOK CODE LOCATION
-INSERT ADVACMENTS CODE LOCATION
+-Main -> Resources -> Data -> Advancements: has all advancemnts code data